East Tennessee State hosts Carter and Western Carolina

 BOTTOM LINE: Western Carolina plays East Tennessee State after Avyonce Carter scored 21 points in Western Carolina’s 71-66 loss to the Mercer Bears.

-The Buccaneers are 8-1 on their home court.
+The Buccaneers have gone 8-1 in home games.
 East Tennessee State averages 60.0 points and has outscored opponents by 5.0 points per game.

-The Catamounts are 1-6 against conference opponents.
-Western Carolina is the top team in the SoCon with 35.7 points per game in the paint led by Tyja Beans averaging 4.0.
+The Catamounts are 1-6 in SoCon play.
+Western Carolina averages 14.9 assists per game to lead the SoCon, paced by Jada Burton with 5.3.

-East Tennessee State is shooting 39.2% from the field this season, 1.5 percentage points lower than the 40.7% Western Carolina allows to opponents.
-Western Carolina scores 18.4 more points per game (73.4) than East Tennessee State gives up to opponents (55.0).
+East Tennessee State scores 60.0 points per game, 10.2 fewer points than the 70.2 Western Carolina gives up.
+Western Carolina averages 6.3 made 3-pointers per game this season, 1.0 more made shot on average than the 5.3 per game East Tennessee State allows.

-TOP PERFORMERS: Kendall Folley is averaging 6.7 points for the Buccaneers.
-Courtney Moore is averaging 13.4 points over the last 10 games.
+TOP PERFORMERS: Braylyn Milton is scoring 12.1 points per game with 4.2 rebounds and 1.4 assists for the Buccaneers.
+Courtney Moore is averaging 13.4 points and 3.4 rebounds while shooting 38.2% over the last 10 games.

-Jada Burton is averaging 9.5 points, 5.1 rebounds and 5.3 assists for the Catamounts.
-Carter is averaging 16.5 points over the last 10 games.
+Chelsea Wooten averages 2.0 made 3-pointers per game for the Catamounts, scoring 8.1 points while shooting 33.1% from beyond the arc.
+Carter is shooting 43.8% and averaging 16.5 points over the past 10 games.

 LAST 10 GAMES: Buccaneers: 6-4, averaging 63.4 points, 28.7 rebounds, 10.4 assists, 8.2 steals and 3.1 blocks per game while shooting 40.2% from the field.
 Their opponents have averaged 54.5 points per game.